A Prayer for Your Aging Parent

 Ultimately, I know Your care for my parent is beyond anything I can offer, for every good gift comes from You (James 1:17).

-I pray for PROTECTION.
+I pray for my parent's PROTECTION.

 I pray my parent will keep on leaning on You, the Rock of strength and righteousness (Psalm 71:3a; 73:26; 92:12-15).
 Spread your protection over my parent, because You are the ultimate Refuge (Psalm 5:11; 46:1).